 On a quarterly basis, TD Economics publishes a Q&A addressing issues relevant to the economic outlook.
-This quarter's briefing starts with progress on battling the pandemic globally and in North America.
+This quarter's briefing starts with progress on battling the pandemic.
 From there, it delves into fiscal policy developments, housing markets, commodity prices, inflation, and the financial outlook.